 - The “battle buddy.”
 Whether they’re unit members who became your band of brothers, the guys you train with during drill weekends, or the guys who have your back in combat, your battle buddies are the people who understand you like no one else.
 Often, your battle buddies are the people you joke around, share fears, and talk with about home.
 They’re also among the few people you feel you can talk to about traumatic combat experiences because they really get it.

 - The “in-it-for-the-long-haul friend.”
 These are the guys you’ve known since you were kids, who you might not talk to or see as often as you did when you were young, but the bond is still there.
 Maybe you’ve taken different paths in life, but you know each other’s stories.
 Long-term connections often are characterized by a shared history—an important quality for many friendships.

 - The “parallel pal.”
 These are the people you spend casual time with sharing interests and activities.
 These might be the guys who regularly show up at your pick-up basketball game or who have the same gym schedule and spot you on the bench press.
 Or maybe they’re the friends of friends you often see at the same events and enjoy hanging out with, but who you might not know that well.

-- The capable confidant.
-These are the friends who really know you inside and out; the guys you can confide in, trust, and share intimate parts of your life with.
-These are the guys you have a real emotional connection with.
+- The “capable confidant.”
+These are the friends who know you inside and out, and you share a real emotional connection.
+You can confide in, trust, and share intimate parts of your life with these guys.
 They might be your battle buddies or some other kind of friend, but either way, your confidants are the people who are there for you in good times and in bad.
-They are good listeners and often give you support and encouragement when you need it.
+They’re good listeners and often give you support and encouragement when you need it.

 How important are your friendships?